fnabinash/rust-practice/README.md

 - [ ] Implement a program that uses `Box` to store a trait object and call methods on it dynamically.
 - [ ] Create a program that uses `Rc` to manage a list of subscribers in a publish-subscribe pattern.
 - [ ] Write a program that uses `RefCell` to dynamically update a data structure while maintaining shared ownership.

+#### Asynchronous Programming (47%)

+- [ ] Write an asynchronous program that fetches data from a web API using `async/await`.
+- [ ] Implement a program that performs multiple HTTP requests concurrently using `async/await`.
+- [ ] Create an asynchronous program that reads and writes to a file without blocking the main thread.
+- [ ] Write a program that uses asynchronous functions to perform a long-running task in the background.
+- [ ] Implement a program that uses `tokio` or `async-std` to create an asynchronous TCP server.
+- [ ] Create an asynchronous program that simulates a delay using `tokio::time::sleep` or similar.
+- [ ] Write a program that performs multiple database queries concurrently using asynchronous functions.
+- [ ] Implement an asynchronous program that streams data from a source and processes it in real-time.
+- [ ] Create an asynchronous program that handles multiple client connections to a server concurrently.
+- [ ] Write a program that uses asynchronous functions to manage a pool of resources (e.g., database connections).

 #### Macros (54%)